RocketChat/docs-old/administrator-guides/custom-sounds/README.md

 # Custom Sounds

-Rocket.Chat allows you to add cutom sound that can be used as notification sound by other users for different channels.
+Rocket.Chat allows you to add cutom sound files that can be used as notification's sound.
+Users can customize their notification sound preferences for specific channels.

-You can add your own mp3 files.
+Sound files should be uploaded in the mp3 format.

 ## Add a custom sound